1. The PIN2DMD.EXE tool

 1.3 Dumping real pinball display data to file

-Using the dump button you can record display data from real pinball machines to file.
+Using the create dump file checkbox you can record display data through USB from real pinball machines to file.

 The file is generated in the folder where pin2dmd.exe is located.
 The file is automatically generated using <date>_<time>_pin2dmd.dump as filename.